Larouex/IoTC-OPCUA-Server-Basic/README.md

 ````
 This file in a minimal representation of Device Template file for import into Azure IoT Central.

-## Create our Application in Azure IoT Central
+## Create our Device Template for Azure IoT Central that defines our Telemetry using the DTDL Specification
 Let's create our Application, Device Template and Visualizations in Azure IoT Central.

 Let's get started at IoT Central and create an application [LINK: Welcome to IoT Central](http://apps.azureiotcentral.com/)